Expert Script Analysis

 “Thank you for the absolutely amazing, crystal clear, highly professional set of in-depth notes on my screenplay.
 I estimate I heeded at least three quarters of the notes, usually doing precisely as suggested, and in other cases at least adding “grace notes” to address the issue you raised.
 On the whole, I couldn’t be happier with the attention given my script.
 I am very grateful.”
 S. Sublett

 “We received invaluable notes from Allen.
-He went through our script LINE by LINE to get it “Market Ready.”
+He went through our script LINE by LINE to get it “market ready.”
 We have now landed a producer and look forward to taking the next step.” – Schukei & Petersen

 “I just wanted to thank you for these incredibly thoughtful notes.
 These are, without question, the best, most useful notes I have ever received for a script.
 I really appreciate it.
 I look forward to using your ideas as though they were my own.” – Thomas Pace